ibraheemdev/seize/docs/GUIDE.md

 }
 ```

-# Protecting Pointers
+# Protecting Loads

 `enter` returns a guard that allows you to safely load atomic pointers.
-Guards are
+Guards
-the core of safe memory reclamation.
-Any valid pointer loaded through a guard using the
+are the core of safe memory reclamation, letting other threads know that the
+current thread may be accessing shared memory.

+Using a guard, you cana perform a _protected_ load of an atomic pointer using
+the [`Guard::protect`] method.
+Any valid pointer that is protected is guaranteed
-`protect` method is guaranteed to stay valid until the guard is dropped, or is retired
+to stay valid until the guard is dropped, or the pointer is retired by the
-by the current thread.
-Importantly, if another thread retires an object that you protected,
+current thread.
+Importantly, if another thread retires an object that you
-the collector knows not to reclaim the object until your guard is dropped.
+protected, the collector knows not to reclaim the object until your guard is
+dropped.

 ```rust,ignore
 impl Stack {